hvorerholger/hello-world/README.md

 hello-world
 ===========
-dit kan evt dienen voor inglu Replication scripts en nu ga ik daar nog wat meer commentaar bij voegen

-open email
+top level inglu replication process

-save email xlsx attachment to win dir ftp Replication YYYYMM to unix script dir do basic checks
+email with xl Replication YYYYMM save email xl attachment to win dir ftp xl file from win dir to unix dir perform sanity check on xl

-1 generate new trades from Replication YYYYMM in csv
+1 generate new trades fromxl in csv
 2 transform new trades csv into new trades xml
 3 export existing trades in Rep portfolios
 4 import existing trades with action CANCEL